 Benefits of Practicing Discernment

-When we lean into discernment instead of avoidance, we unlock:
+When we practice discernment instead of avoidance, we begin to experience:

 • Emotional clarity: You understand your feelings and responses better.